 KELPs are free downloadable activities that educate young sailors and school children about marine science.
 These hands-on lesson plans address important ocean issues including overfishing, plastic pollution, and climate change.
 Mia and Leila Eccles (aged 11 and 9) are setting off on the Oyster World Rally in 2022-23 and have already completed the lesson plan ‘The Deadliest Catch’.
 “The seas are very important to our everyday life,” they told us.
 “And if we don’t look after them the world will not be the same as we know it today.”

 We aim to make all Oyster Regattas even greener over the next few years, as well as following the Green Boating Goals on the Oyster World Rally.
 For our Regattas in 2021, we will continue to take the same steps as we did in 2019 and look for ways to make the event even greener.
-We will be working with some new organisations over the coming months – watch this space.
+The steps to gold certification include:

 In remote areas, waste disposal infrastructure can be limited.
 By provisioning your boat with less throwaway items you can reduce the amount of waste produced.